 The HACB will post the following information regarding VAWA in its offices and on its Web site.
 It will also make the information readily available to anyone who requests it.

-A summary of the rights and protections provided by VAWA to housing choice voucher program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (see sample notices in Exhibits 16-1 and 16-2)
+A notice of occupancy rights under VAWA to housing choice voucher program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (See Exhibit 16-1)